Skip to main content

 When the actual deposit differs from the quoted amount, the engine updates amountIn and feeAmount on the order before proceeding.
 An amount_reconciled stage is recorded.
 Webhook payloads and status responses reflect the updated values.

 Deposits do not need to match the quoted amountIn exactly.
 Any positive deposit is accepted.
 The engine adjusts amountIn and fees to reflect the actual deposit before execution.
-Slippage protection is enforced at swap execution time via the locked minimum output, not at the deposit gate.
+Slippage protection is enforced at swap execution time against the quote’s slippageBps.

-• Underpayment: accepted.
+• Underpayment: accepted for exact-in orders.
 Smaller deposits produce less price impact, so the per-unit rate stays the same or improves.
+Exact-out orders that receive less than requiredAmountIn refund automatically with exact_out_insufficient_input.

 Lightning deposits are excluded from flexible amounts since invoices are fixed-amount by protocol design.